Dome Club Ltd

 - Ramon Planetarium, Israel Wood Newtonian

-- Alston Planetarium, UK Go-Vex mirror
+- Alston Planetarium, UK Go-Vex spherical mirror

 - STFC Public Engagement, UK Fibreglass Newtonian